 A major area of focus for stores is ensuring that pricing is accurate to build and maintain trust with customers.
 We have all had the experience of picking up what we thought was a discounted item only to find out at the checkout that the till system does not think that there is a reduction.
 Cue the frustrating process for the customer as the store associate checks the shelf labels to see if there is a discount, then manually overriding the till system.

+Price mismatches definitely have a negative impact on a store’s reputation.
 Every time this happens, trust is eroded, as labelling inaccuracies cast a shadow of doubt in customers’ minds over the reliability and integrity of the retailer.
 Recent research from Displaydata and PlanetRetail RNG found that fewer than one in five shoppers (18 per cent) would accept this kind of error and shop again at the store with confidence.

 “Aligning prices across channels and matching with competitors is an urgent step that retailers need to take: as consumers have grown used to a straightforward pricing experience online, they expect offline to match.”
 Says Gordon Grant CTO of Pierhouse.